Military and veterans at ASU

 We make it easy — there’s no separate application for veteran and military applicants.
 Just submit the application for your student level.

-Connect with a veteran and military admissions specialist in the Pat Tillman Veterans Center if you have any questions about applying to ASU.
+Connect with a veteran and military admission specialist in the Pat Tillman Veterans Center if you have any questions about applying to ASU.

 LIA 294: Student Success for Veterans